CodeSignal/blaze-material-ui/lib/paper-elements/PaperDrawerPanel/README.md

   * The drawer content

-For the logic to work you need to use this strukture to define where your content should appear
+For the logic to work you need to use this structure to define where your content should appear

 Any nestewd button with the classname `drawer-toggle-button` will toggle the sidebar.
 You can have multiple toggle buttons for the same panel